nspyre-org/nspyre/docs/source/contributing.rst

 In the main repository you want to merge into, either click the Pull Request tab, then from the Pull Request page, click the green New pull request button, or, navigate to the branch (to which you made edits) in the drop-down box on the repository homepage, and click the green Compare & pull request button.
 Then, look over your changes in the diffs on the Compare page, make sure they’re what you want to submit.
 Give your pull request a title and write a brief description of your changes.
 When you’re satisfied, click the big green Create pull request button.
 Congrats, you've submitted your first contribution ready for merging!

-All that's left is to officially merge your changes into ``master`` and delete the development branch you were working off of, if the associated issues have been closed and the branch is no longer needed.
+All that's left is to officially merge your changes into ``main`` and delete the development branch you were working off of, if the associated issues have been closed and the branch is no longer needed.
 This is something the maintainers of the project will do once it's been confirmed that all the project guidelines have been followed and, in particular, checking your code works!

 .. figure:: images/merge-button.png
    :align: center